sonderangebot10/DanskeBank-Assignment/README.md

 `docker run -d -p 8080:80 --name danskeapp danskeassignment`

-To access the API navigate to http://localhost/
+To access the swagger of the API navigate to http://localhost:8080/

 ## cURLs